When you begin to have self-respect you start to change some things.

-14. No longer being mean to others because you have a problem with yourself.
+14. No longer mean to others because you have a problem with yourself.

 You start solving your problems and not being mean to others because of your problems.

-15. No longer trying to convince everyone to like you.
+15. No longer try to convince everyone to like you.

 You don’t need everyone to like you.
 “Not everyone likes me, but not everyone matters.”

-16. No longer prioritizing people who only make you an option.
+16. No longer prioritize people who only make you an option.

 You don’t want to feel like the third wheel or like the plus one.